apalache-mc/apalache/docs/src/idiomatic/002primes.md

 ## Disadvantages

- - Sometimes, the operator "prime" helps us in avoiding code duplication.
+ - Sometimes, the operator "prime" helps us to avoid code duplication.
    For instance, you can write a state invariant `Inv` and later evaluate it against a next state by simply writing `Inv'`.
 However, you have to be careful about propagation of primes in `Inv`.